practical-neuroimaging/practical-neuroimaging.github.com/day1.rst

 * statsmodels_: statistical models

 There are many other libraries, including some specific to neuroimaging.
-We'll meet one of those today, nibabel_.
+We'll meet one of those next week, nibabel_.

 ********************
 The Python libraries